MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/build-release-assets/create-release.md

           GITHUB_TOKEN: ${{ secrets.RELEASE_TOKEN }}
         with:
           args: MyReleaseMessage

+The docs say this but probably not true as the other action uses the token fine.

 > Please note, that you can't use ${{ secrets.GITHUB_TOKEN }} as it isn't allowed to publish releases.